irismorar/REACT-useReducer-problems/README.md

 # REACT-useReducer-problems
-A pile of react problems solved using useReducer.
+A pile of react problems solved using useReducer().